achillies/achillies-jstgp/README.md

-jstgp_sample
+achillies-jstgp
 ============

-A sample project to work with JavaScript: The Good Parts
+A project used to work with JavaScript: The Good Parts

 getting your environment set up
 -------------------------------